DJHotLettuce/DIRC/README.md

 DIRC is a curated directory of high quality cooking websites that are free of intrusive popup advertisements.
 The websites are crawled and indexed to create a special purpose recipe search engine which can be found at https://iri.cooking

 The theory behind this project is that a human managed web directory can serve as the basis for higher quality search engines.
+Because we're not crawling the entire web, the project requires very little compute resources.

+Eventually, different special purpose search engines could be linked together to create a general purpose search engine.
+One that requires less maintenance and resources than traditional search engines while also delivering better results.
+(See [Similar Projects](#Similar-Projects))

+## Contributing

 Help is needed in order to scale up the list of websites so any submissions or suggestions are greatly appreciated

-## Contributing

 There are 2 ways to contribute links to the directory.
 1. Create a pull request here on the repository.
 Then add an entry to 'Directory/iri.ini' file according to the guidelines listed below.